c4arl0s/7RewritingHistory/README.md

 # 	* [Remove the last Commit](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)

-Next, we are going to **"accidentally"** remove the green page commit so we can learn how to retrieve it via Git's **internal repository data**.
+Next, we are going to "accidentally" remove the green page commit so we can learn how to retrieve it via Git's internal repository data.

 ```console
 $ git log --oneline